symfony/symfony-docs/cache.rst

 Symfony supports Cache Contracts, PSR-6/16 and Doctrine Cache interfaces.
 You can read more about these at the :doc:`component documentation </components/cache>`.

+.. deprecated:: 5.4

+    Support for Doctrine Cache was deprecated in Symfony 5.4 and it will be removed in Symfony 6.0.

 .. _cache-configuration-with-frameworkbundle:

 Configuring Cache with FrameworkBundle